 After the novel was published, Anthony Burgess famously referred to it as “too didactic” to be considered art.
 Although some have issues with the book, this is a statement that very few readers and critics agree with today.

 When it comes to the book, Burgess attempted a type of writing and a storyline that had never been attempted before.
 He used language the reader was not meant to understand, relished in the ultra-violence of his main character, and focused on a series of characters who are all unlikeable.
 The novel transports readers to a different world, one that’s as compelling as it is nightmarish.

 Why was the book A Clockwork Orange banned?

-The book was, and still is, banned in some schools and other intuitions due to its depictions of violence, physical and sexual violence.
+The book was and still is, banned in some schools and other intuitions due to its depictions of violence, physical and sexual violence.
 The novel is fueled by these passages and without them, it would lose much of what makes it worth reading.
-Alex’s violent acts are at the center of the discussion of free will versus control.
+Alex’s violent acts are at the centre of the discussion of free will versus control.